 There are choices for families when the school (public or private) is not working for their children.

 First, talk with your principal and superintendent.
 Ask for a solution that keeps your child in the school or the district.
-One consideration is a request to transfer to another school, if one exists, in your district.
-Your district superintendent must approve this transfer request.
+One consideration is a request to transfer to another school building, if one exists, in your district.
+Your district superintendent must approve this type of transfer request.

 Career Tech schools are an alternative to traditional high schools.
 The district permits, funds and transfers the student to attend a career tech program.
 The student graduates from the district, not the career tech center.
 Students can benefit from earning credentials and associate degrees in addition to the high school diploma so they are ready for a career or a job that will provide money for college.